Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When LizbethBenavides reaches 200 Chic Points, she will be in the Style Council!

 Maybe you should avoid strapless dresses, or anything too voluminous on top.
 To balance your shape I would suggest a full-skirted dress, that would look so lovely on you, but most importantly just worry about it being YOU, not someone else ;) You’ll look great, you’ll seeposted about 6 years ago

 also highlighting the waist is never bad, gives an illusion of shape even when you think you don’t have a waist.

 I have a similar shape problem as you…here are some dress styles that may look nice…

 Agree with the others! definitely wear something that will show off your legs.
 Define your waist but wearing a dress that is tight in the middle or wear a high waisted belt.
 You can balance the top half of your body by wearing a full skirted dress which flares out, or a dress that has details on the bottom and is relatively plain on top.
 Tops/dresses with v-necks are good if you are busty, and it’s also good if the straps of your dress and relatively thin- i’m busty and i’ve noticed that if I wear tank tops which thick straps that end at my shoulder they can make my arms/bust look bigger.
 Tops which are lower cut (not high necked) are flattering too.
-Hope that helps a bit!posted over 2 years ago
+Hope that helps a bit!posted about 6 years ago

 maybe something like this…